na-na-hi/renget/archive/utpgo.md

 Students erupted in laughter, joined by a few teachers; older teachers, however, leaned forward, smiling and whispering to each other.
 Clicking her tongue at the commotion, she stepped forward, repeating what she already did once.
 "*You again?!
 Gryffindor!*"
-The room fell silent, she placed the hat on the stool, walk towards the designated table and leaned against the wall, unwilling to take a set.
+The room fell silent, she placed the hat on the stool, walked towards the designated table and leaned against the wall, unwilling to take a set.
 Breaking the silence, whispering filled the Great Hall, echoing and piercing Margaret's head.
 "*Silence, please.*" ordered the Headmistress, not taking her eyes off the girl; she observed her for a second and waved her towards the seats.
 Margaret waited for a moment, expecting the ceremony to resume, clicked her tongue when it did not and sat down next to a visibly uncomfortable blond boy.